E. Registration and Enrollment in Courses

 Enrollment in Courses

-Enrollment in courses can be accomplished only by the submission of an approved course schedule or, in amendment of the course schedule, by the submission of an approved course change notice.
+Students may enroll in courses only by submitting an approved course schedule or, if amending the course schedule, by submitting an approved course change notice.
 Attendance at a class does not constitute enrollment.
 The course schedule is an important document.
 A student is responsible for the timely submission of the course schedule and for the accuracy of all the information that the student enters upon it.
-The course elections that a student indicates on a course schedule or course change notice shall appear on the student’s transcript unless a student formally withdraws from a course before the relevant deadline, as listed in the Yale College Calendar with Pertinent Deadlines.
+The course elections that a student indicates on a course schedule or course change notice will appear on the student’s transcript unless the student formally withdraws from a course before the relevant deadline, as listed in the Yale College Calendar with Pertinent Deadlines.
 See section F, Withdrawal from Courses.

 The following rules govern students’ enrollment in courses during the fall and spring terms of the academic year:

 - Deadline for submitting final schedules Every student must submit a final course schedule for each term at the office of the residential college dean by 5 p.m. on the deadline indicated on the student’s course schedule and listed in the Yale College Calendar with Pertinent Deadlines.
 Students whose registration has been withheld by the Office of Student Financial Services or any other administrative office of the University must nonetheless submit their course schedules by these same deadlines.